euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 In order to simplify the implementation of this check, the `impersonateLock` mutex is locked while invoking a collateral vault during the `impersonate` flow.
 While locked, no accounts' collateral or controller sets can be modified.

 Additionally, during an impersonation, the CVC cannot be re-entered via `call`, `batch`, `impersonate`, or `permit`.

+#### Extra Information

+The execution context also indicates some extra information, which could be useful if a contract wants to know extra information about the CVC's authentication.
+This includes information about simulation, operator, and permit status.